-Neither we, nor the underwriter make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of our common stock.
-The underwriter is not obligated to engage in these activities and, if commenced, may end any of these activities at any time.
+Neither we, nor any of the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of our common stock.
+The underwriters are not obligated to engage in these activities and, if commenced, may end any of these activities at any time.
 These transactions may be effected on the Nasdaq Global Market, in the over-the-counter market or otherwise.